samsch/js-app-learning/README.md

 Redux is a flux-like application state store.
 Redux (and indeed, any framework or flux implementation) is not needed to build good Javascript applications.
 That said, if you want a set structure for how to build you app (a framework), Redux is a good choice.
 Another popular choice is [Alt](http://alt.js.org/), which is supposed to have very good docs for learning Flux.

 Most Redux docs and tutorials assume you know some of the most commonly used ES2015 syntax; notably arrow functions, destructuring, and import syntax.

-One thing that many are getting wrong is using import syntax, and having Babel compile it to CommonJS. **Do not use ES2015 import syntax.** It's behavior is **currently undefined!**.
+> One thing that many are getting wrong is using import syntax, and having Babel compile it to CommonJS. **Do not use ES2015 import syntax.** It's behavior is **currently undefined!**.
 You can see where it's at [here](https://github.com/whatwg/loader).
 Instead, use CommonJS directly.
+> -- My opinion

 ### Basics